stasiaDiamond/mod-8-codio/README.md

 ## Resources

-Shoutout to ChatGPT and w3schools because the knowledge necessary to succeed was not provided by Emeritus MITxPro.
-They simply give us the Solution File, so.. shoutout to the Solution File as well, I suppose…
+Shoutout to the recorded videos, Solution File, and ChatGPT